Skyline (Honolulu): Testing and more delays

 Interim service over the first ten miles of the line, between East Kapolei and Aloha Stadium, was scheduled to commence in October 2020.
 However, complications due to the COVID-19 pandemic pushed the start date back by three months.
 By November 2020, the opening had again slipped to late 2021 due to delays in testing equipment.

 In December 2020, HART discovered early wear on the track crossings, or "frogs".
 It was later determined that the trains' wheel flanges were approximately 1/2 in narrower at the frogs, thus affecting the driverless trains' ability to safely navigate certain track crossings at the speeds needed to operate on schedule.
 During investigation, subpar welding and sandblasting-induced cracks were also discovered.
 In November 2021, Roger Morton, director of Honolulu's Department of Transportation Services, stated that a required three months of field testing and certification (to be carried out by Hitachi) was scheduled to begin in January 2022.

 In December 2021, it was decided that temporary welding fixes would be made to allow the trains to run at operational speeds despite the narrower wheels, with plans to swap out wheels with wider ones during future maintenance work.
 An initial call searching for contractors to perform the manganese welding work failed to return any bids.
 Due to the lack of local companies able to complete the work, the state's Department of Commerce and Consumer Affairs granted HART an exemption allowing mainland contractors to be hired.

 Social impact

 Proponents of the system say it will alleviate worsening traffic congestion, already among the worst in the United States.
-They assert that the urban agglomeration in south Oʻahu is ideally suited to rail, and that highway expansion will only lead to induced demand.
+They assert that the long and narrow urban agglomeration in south Oʻahu is ideally suited to rail, and that highway expansion will only lead to induced demand.
 In opposition, freeway advocate Panos Prevedouros has questioned its cost-effectiveness compared to "road widening or lane addition", and speculated in 2015 that it "will never provide any congestion relief for the traveling public".